How to get from Hat Yai to Penang

 Hat Yai to Penang by Train

-Also, the fares are very cheap!
+Also, the fares are cheap!

 Step 1: Hat Yai to Padang Besar by Train